 - Needs to be “seasoned” before the first use and sometimes in between uses

 - Pan warps under thermal shock (an overheated empty pan, a hot pan in contact with cold water or placed on a cold surface, etc.)

 - The non-stick coating contains PFOA is a chemical that is used in the manufacturing of traditional PTFE-based nonstick cookware coatings and other products.
-PTFE which is the abbreviated name for a remarkable polymer called polytetrafluoroethylene.
+PTFE is the abbreviated name for a remarkable polymer called polytetrafluoroethylene.

-- The repellent coating that keeps food from sticking to nonstick pots and pans contains PFCs (perfluorocarbons), a chemical that’s linked to liver damage, cancer, developmental problems and, according to one 2011 study in the Journal of Clinical Endocrinology & Metabolism, early menopause.
+- The repellent coating that keeps food from sticking to nonstick pots and pans contains PFCs (perfluorocarbons), a chemical that’s linked to liver damage, cancer, developmental problems, and, according to one 2011 study in the Journal of Clinical Endocrinology & Metabolism, early menopause.
 PFCs get released—and inhaled—from nonstick pans in the form of fumes when pans are heated on high heat.
 Likewise, we can ingest them when the surface of the pan gets scratched.

 - You get what you pay for.
 Meaning: Some brands may last for years and years while other brands will only last for a few months.